rofrol/closeyoureyesnow/README.md

 According to [Sadhguru - Learn How To Sleep Correctly](https://www.youtube.com/watch?v=3soroEZ3yBk) you need to:

-- sleep with your head directed to East (best) or West (good).
+- Sleep with your head directed to East (best) or West (good).
 North and South are very bad.
-- repeat: When you inhale say in your mind "This is not my body", when you exhale "This is not my mind".
+- Repeat: when you inhale say in your mind "This is not my body", when you exhale "This is not my mind".

 I'm not sure if this direction helps, but this mantra definitelly helps me.